Precanonical quantization and the Schr\"odinger wave functional revisited: Conclusions

 \section{Conclusions}

-We have shown how the functional derivative Schr\"odinger equation (\ref{schr-func}) can be derived from the partial differential covariant precanonical Schr\"odinger equation (\ref{nse}) restricted to the Cauchy surface in the covariant configuration space of field theory.
-We also obtained an explicit limiting expression of the Schr\"odinger wave functional of the canonical quantization approach in terms of the precanonical wave functions defined on the finite dimensional space of field and space-time variables.
-The result suggests that quantum field theory resulting from canonical quantization can be viewed as the limit $1/\ka \rightarrow 0$ of quantum field theory resulting from the precanonical quantization approach.
+We have shown how the canonical functional derivative Schr\"odinger equation (\ref{schr-func}) can be derived from the partial differential covariant precanonical Schr\"odinger equation (\ref{nse}) restricted to the Cauchy surface in the covariant configuration space of field theory.
+We also obtained an explicit limiting expression of the Schr\"odinger wave functional from the canonical quantization approach in terms of the precanonical wave functions defined on the finite dimensional space of field and space-time variables.

+Our result suggests that quantum field theory originating from the canonical quantization can be viewed as a limiting case $1/\ka \rightarrow 0$ of quantum field theory resulting from the precanonical quantization approach.

 Note that the result of our earlier discussion in \cite{ikan-pla} comes amazingly close to the formula (\ref{theformula}).
 However, there are important differences: